 Starting new seedlings later works in some years, but since cucumbers are super sensitive to cold, they do not always make it.
 However, a picture of a dying plant doesn’t usually make it into social media.
 But eh, we wanted to be real in this review.

-By the time new seedlings for the summer garden join the room, the winter growing season comes to an end.
-Again, this is very much dependent on the circumstances, some years we have so many aphids to deal with, that cleaning out the old growth only makes sense.
-In other years if plants are still healthy, we might continue well into spring.
+By the time new seedlings for the summer garden join the room, the winter growing season is over.
+Again, this is very much dependent on the circumstances.
+Some years, we have so many aphids to deal with that cleaning out the old growth only makes sense.
+In other years, if plants are still healthy, we might continue well into spring.

-In spring the space is mostly dedicated to seedlings.
+In spring, the space is mainly dedicated to seedlings.
 We also like to bring the fig tree out of dormancy early and grow lemons and limes year-round.

-For the last couple of years, we have not been planting a summer garden anymore.
-Whatever we could grow here between May and August grows so much better outside or in the Geodesic Dome greenhouse.
+For the last couple of years, we have stopped planting a summer garden.
+Whatever we could grow here between May and August grows much better outside or in the Geodesic Dome greenhouse.

 Is it really worth it?

-Every so often the question comes up: Is it really worth it?
-As you might have already guessed, if our food security would depend on the four-season growing room, it would be a very unreliable source.
+Every so often, the question arises: Is it really worth it?
+As you might have already guessed, if our food security depended on the four-season growing room, it would be a very unreliable source.

-Over the years we have shifted our focus from growing food year-round to growing an organic garden during the growing season and preserving as much as we can for the winter months.
+Over the years, we have shifted our focus from growing food year-round to growing an organic garden during the growing season and preserving as much as possible for the winter months.

-We still do some winter growing, because we can, but preserving food makes more sense to us.
-You can read more about it in our article about where our homegrown food comes from in the winter.
+We still grow some winter food because we can, but preserving food makes more sense to us.
+Our article about where our homegrown food comes from in the winter explains this.

 If we did not have a room like that, we would want to build one again as part of a house, shop, or garage.
-Any room that is south-facing can be converted into a growing space for seedlings and some micro greens.
-Don’t forget to add a chair to enjoy the sunshine.
+Any south-facing room can be converted into a growing space for seedlings and micro greens.
+Remember to add a chair to enjoy the sunshine.

-For food production, we would always want to have a greenhouse.
-We love our geodesic dome, but a simpler structure that lets in all the mid-summer light would do as well.
+We always want a greenhouse for food production.
+We love our geodesic dome, but a more straightforward structure that lets in all the mid-summer light would also work.

 Feel free to share your experience or questions about year-round food growing in a cold climate.